20 Secrets Your Gynecologist Won’t Tell You

 While your doctor probably doesn’t care much about how you groom, you should make sure you’re clean before going in for an exam.
 “Having decent hygiene is appreciated more than anything else,” says one doctor.
 Their recommendation?
 Just mild soap and water will do.

-They Really Hate When Patients Play Doctor Google
+Your Gynecologist Really Hates When Patients Play Doctor Google

 Just because you have access to a computer doesn’t mean you’re a doctor.
 For many patients, particularly those being seen for pregnancy, pretending that all internet advice comes from expert sources is particularly frustrating for their doctor.
 “I love mothers and mothers-to-be who take an active part in researching their healthcare.
 These mothers are engaged and healthy and motivated to be good parents.
 But the minority who do that research, and are unable to make good judgments on what is and isn’t a proper source for healthcare advice, is easily the population that is most annoying to deal with,” says one doctor.
 Unfortunately, playing doctor probably isn’t your only annoying habit causing stress in your relationships.